ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 (ll_env)learning_log$ pip freeze > requirements.txt
 ```

 After adding a new requirement, the *requirements.txt* file needs to be updated.
-When you run `pip freeze`, you can see that `django-simple-deploy` has been added along with `dsd-upsun`.
+If you open *requirements.txt* again, you'll see that `django-simple-deploy` has been added along with `dsd-upsun`.

 Now add `django_simple_deploy` to `INSTALLED_APPS`, just like you did with `django-bootstrap5` earlier: